iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_ref_backref.md

 ## Types of connections of the "reference" type
 Reference type in context of the used fields of the attribute part of the meta class:

 1. `one-to-many` - the classic connection of the heir object to the ancestor object.
-Define a reference and specify the class of the nested object, after connections are created and a reference stored as a separate entity in the DB.
+Define a reference and specify the class of the nested object, after connections are created and a reference stored as a separate entities in the DB.
 2. `one-to-one` - similar to the one-to-many connection, means the presence of a reference and a nested object with a bonded reference to the source object.
 In the link, you must specify a bonded reference, and in the bonded reference you must indicate the reference attribute of the nested object by which the connection is formed.
 Be sure to specify the `"unique ": true` property in the reference attribute.

 ## Reference in JSON